 A domestic relationship is defined broadly in Nevada to include the following persons: (1) a spouse or former spouse; (2) any persons related by blood or marriage; (3) roommates or former roommates; (4) any persons in a dating relationship or that previously dated; and (5) any persons that share a child in common.
 This broad definition of domestic violence can often reach unsuspecting persons and result in an arrest for one of the more difficult misdemeanor offenses to resolve.

 The prosecuting attorney is not permitted by law to reduce or dismiss a charge of battery domestic violence unless evidentiary issues exist at the time of trial, meaning that even if the victim recants or does not wish to prosecute, the prosecuting attorney may nonetheless seek a conviction.
-A battery domestic violence conviction will result in consequences for most jobs.
+A battery domestic violence conviction will result in consequences for most jobs, such as the revocation of some professional licenses.
 A conviction may also result in deportation or removal if the person is not a United States citizen.
 It is important to hire a knowledgeable criminal defense attorney to navigate these consequences and find weaknesses in prosecuting attorney's case.
 An experienced criminal defense attorney may also discover witnesses or evidence that the police missed.
 VASEK LAW can help you.

 Battery Domestic Violence is a Misdemeanor for any first or second offense within seven (7) years and punishable by up to six (6) months in jail and a fine not to exceed $1,000.
 For a first offense, the offender must spend a minimum of two (2) days in jail.
 Additional jail time is uncommon.
 Most first offenders are ordered to complete community service, pay a small fine, and complete twenty-six (26) weeks of domestic violence counseling.
 For a second offense within seven (7) years, the offender must spend a minimum of ten (10) days in jail.
 Other requirements may include community service, fines, and more domestic violence counseling than a first offense.
 A third offense within seven (7) years is a Category C Felony and punishable by one (1) to five (5) years in prison and a fine not to exceed $10,000.
 "Felony Domestic Violence" is a non-probationable offense, meaning that the judge is required by law to send the offender to prison.
 (NRS 33.018, NRS 200.485)